lequeso/awesomeincu-2015/_tutorials/unity-pong.md

 By Will Oldham

+> Note: This tutorial was designed for Unity 4, and some features have changed for Unity 5.

 Today, the name of the game is Pong.
 We’re going to be using Unity3D v4.3 or later, MonoDevelop with the C# programming language, this tutorial, and a few stock images I’ve provided in a downloadable file.
 No prior knowledge in Unity or C# is required.
 I’m going to be working from a Mac, but that shouldn’t affect anything until the very end of the project.
 The game is going to 2 Player - Unity can absolutely make a Computer opponent, but that’s a little above our level for today.
 The only other thing we need is about 2 hours.

 Ready?
 It’s gonna be awesome.